All Products

 Scenarios

-Latency-sensitive file sharing workloads that require low response latency, such as data persistence for containers, AI training data storage, industrial simulation, and genetic computing.
+Latency-sensitive file sharing workloads that require low latency, such as container data persistence, AI training data storage, industrial simulation, and genetic computing.

 I/O-intensive workloads that require high throughput, high IOPS, and massive numbers of files.
 Examples include HPC, AI training, autonomous driving, genetic computing, film and television rendering, EDA simulation, oil and gas exploration, and weather analysis.

-Intelligent computing scenarios such as AIGC and autonomous driving.
-Compatible with Container Compute Service (ACS), PAI Lingjun resources, PAI general computing resources, and PAI Lingjun resources (single-tenant) only.
+Suitable for intelligent computing scenarios such as AIGC and autonomous driving.
+This file system can be used only with ACS, PAI Lingjun resources, PAI general computing resources, and PAI Lingjun resources (single-tenant).
 Access from ECS instances is not supported.

 Features